sapuchistan/springdemo/README.md

 Technologies

 You can create, get, update  and delete Websites
-You can create, get, update  and delete Countrys
+You can create, get, update  and delete Country's
 You can create, get, update  and delete technologies
 You can create, get, update  and delete ratings

-A web site can only have one Country.
+A website can only have one Country.
-A web site can have many Technologies.
+A website can have many Technologies.
-The website rating is calculate when every new rating was added to the web site using a simple average formula rounding to the next nearest int.
+The website rating is calculated when every new rating was added to a specific website using a simple average formula rounded to the nearest int.